G2G3Digital/substeps/docs/getting_started.rst

             <version>0.0.3</version>
         </dependency>

-    The above dependency will also include substeps-core, however if you wish to create your own or use other step implemenations then include
+    The above dependency will also include substeps-core, however if you wish to create your own or use other step implementations then include

     .. code-block:: xml